SOUND AS ILLUSTRATION

-The material will be presented as experiments of sounds in different formats, such as transforming a code based on the research on swell waves developed by Ana Carrasco from The Meteorological Institute of Oslo to sound and other formats (Kollias, 2011), exploring soundscapes (Aburawis, & Dokmeci Yorukoglu 2018), soundwalking (Behrendt 2018, Thulin, 2019), embodied sound (LaBelle, B. 2018) (McCartney, 2016), timbre, making sound installations (Larsson, J. 2018), developing a podcast from the sound experiments.
+The sound project is an integral part of the artistic research project Illuminating the Non-Representable.
+The material will be presented as experiments of sounds in different formats. exploring soundscapes (Aburawis, & Dokmeci Yorukoglu 2018), soundwalking (Behrendt 2018, Thulin, 2019), embodied sound (LaBelle, B. 2018) (McCartney, 2016), timbre, making sound installations (Larsson, J. 2018), podcast etc.

 October 9-11, 2020 Bergen:

 The first sound as illustration project HOW LONG DID YOU STAY IN THE WATER?
 This sound installation was created from wave algorithms provided by researcher Ana Carrasco at the Norwegian Meteorological Institute in Oslo.
 Fredrik Rysjedal and Arthur Hureau transposed the data into a composition that lasted three hours; the same timeframe as the event it described: The sinking of the prisoner's ship Palatia on October 21rst 1942.

 About the making of